gkementzidis/FastMatMul/README.md

 We conduct this P times, where P is the number of cores used.

 `funcs.h` is imported to `matrix_mul.c`, which demonstrates the algorithm for random matrices.
 The user has to input $N$ and $P$ as command-line arguments during execution.

 Notice that the computational time is reduced as the number of cores used increases.
-For instance, in the HPC cluster in which this code was run, a $4096 \times 4096$ matrices multiplication takes ~10 minutes when $P=4$, while it only takes ~1.5 minutes when $P=16$.
-The implementation makes heavy use of MPI functions.
+For instance, in the HPC cluster in which this code was run (SeaWulf, at Stony Brook University), a $4096 \times 4096$ matrices multiplication takes ~10 minutes when $P=4$, while it only takes ~1.5 minutes when $P=16$.
+We used 1 node and $P$ Intel Haswell AVX2 CPU cores.

+In the future, I would like to add the following two features:
+1. Customized matrices defined by the user, instead of defining random matrices.
+2. Analyzing the scalability of the implementation, and whether our time results agree with theory.